-You’ve searched for the perfect destination for a day trip or weekend getaway in New England, and landed on the coastal island of Martha’s Vineyard, Massachusetts.
+You’ve searched for the perfect destination for a day trip or weekend getaway in New England, and landed on the coastal island of Marthaโs Vineyard, Massachusetts.
 Great choice!
 Now, we’ll help you nail down the important details, including how to get there, getting around, and what to do in Martha’s Vineyard for a day or two.

-Editor’s Note: This article was updated in May of 2022.
+Editor’s Note: This article was updated in August of 2023.

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an affiliate, I earn a small commission every time you make a qualifying purchase through one of my affiliate links (if applicable) at no additional cost to you.

-Planning Your Day Trip to Martha’s Vineyard
+Planning Your Day Trip to Marthaโs Vineyard: What to Do in Martha’s Vineyard in a Day

 CONTENTS: In this article, you will learn everything you need to know about the best way to spend the weekend on Martha’s Vineyard, including: